Tag Archives: digestion

 1 to 2 tsp – D-Ribose

-Directions: Blend it until smooth, throw it in a shaker cup and you’re ready to go.
+DIRECTIONS: Blend it until smooth, throw it in a shaker cup and you’re ready to go.

 *Note: The addition of D-Ribose allows the building blocks for the formation of new ATP.
 The addition of Collagen Powder adds additional protein and amino acids to the shake content.